shorenewstoday.com | Your neighborhood, your news

 -

+CAPE MAY COURT HOUSE – Hospital and foundation staff worked with members of Caring for Kids in December to ensure that eight area families had a good Christmas morning, officials said, with gifts for each member of the families.

+WILDWOOD – The people who participated in and attended the basketball doubleheader at Wildwood High School Saturday afternoon might not forget it for a long time.

-Jan 10Tuckahoe United Methodist Church
+Jan 17Tuckahoe United Methodist Church

 Entertainment